-The narrative of eating the forbidden fruit is recorded in Genesis 2:16–17.
+The narrative of eating the forbidden tree is recorded in Genesis 2:16–17.
 The Lord commanded that Adam and Eve may eat of all the trees of the Garden of Eden except from the Tree of the Knowledge of Good and Evil.
 As long as they were obedient they could live forever.
 But if they disobey they will die (Genesis 2:17).

 While apples are mentioned in Scripture (Song of Solomon 2:3, 8:5; Joel 1:12), they are not mentioned in relation to the Tree of the Knowledge of Good and Evil.